sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Instahyre](https://www.instahyre.com) : Your dream job is here.
 Showcase yourself to a curated list of top companies.
 Complete privacy and no spam.
 - [Mentat](https://thementat.com) : Get your dream job 10x faster.
 Never apply for a job ever again, talk directly to decision-makers and hiring managers.
 - [The Muse](https://www.themuse.com) : Find everything you need to succeed from dream jobs to career advice.
 You can do a lot here on The Muse like exploring companies, browsing jobs, career advice,  discover careers,  career coaching.
 Try it.
-- [Paysa](https://www.paysa.com) : Paysa helps you in finding new and interesting jobs according to your wish.
 - [SimplyHired](https://www.simplyhired.com) : Simply Hired is a free job search engine (and mobile app) that takes the hassle out of getting hired and provides you with all the information you need to make a sound career move.
 - [SwissDev Jobs](https://swissdevjobs.ch) : Tech job board for Software Engineers that want to work in Switzerland.
 - [Undercover Recruiter](https://theundercoverrecruiter.com) : Become Recruiter,